mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideNode.md

 * Install AS3 on BIGIP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

-**Note** Since using nodeport there is no need for VXLAN tunnels, additional routing.
+**Note** When using nodeport, pool members represent the kube-proxy service on the node.
+BIGIP needs a local route to the nodes.
+There is no need for VXLAN tunnels, or Calico.
 BIGIP can dynamically ARP for the Kube-proxy running on node

 ## Create CIS Controller, BIGIP credentials and RBAC Authentication